DevParkerCS/WhatTheSort/README.md

 # What The Sort

 This project was created to help better understand sorting algorithms and work towards mastery of front end tools.
+This project is still in progress.

 ## What Is 'What The Sort'?